mrphlip/lrrbot/README.md

 ## Setup instructions

 ### Linux (Ubuntu 19.04)
-Things not covered: `keys.json` for `!highlight`, tokens and secrets for Patreon integration, Slack integration.
+Things not covered: tokens and secrets for Patreon integration, Slack integration, `keys.json` for Google Docs

  1. These commands assume Ubuntu 19.04 and that you're using Bash as your shell.
 Adapt as needed.